koestler/go-iotdevice/README.md

     Hidden: false                                          # optional, default false, if true, this view is not shown in the menu unless the user is logged in

 HassDiscovery:                                             # optional, default, empty, defines which registers should be advertised via the homeassistant discovery mechanism
+                                                           # the implementation of the hass discovery service and this configuration section is going to change in the next major version.
   # You can have multiple sections to advertise on different topics, on different MqttServers of matching different registers
   # each register is only advertised once per server / topic even if multiple entries match
   - TopicPrefix:                                           # optional, default 'homeassistant', the mqtt topic used for the discovery messages